mahamatahmat23/Donut-chart-FinalProject-/README.md

 # Donut-chart-FinalProject-
 Description: English Version
 A simple donut chart data visualization with d3.js (University final project).
 That project is to understand data vizualisation with d3.js
--I used firebase-firestore to store my data
+-I used firebase-firestore to store data
 -the project allows to visualize and understaning the data easily .
 -For example, you can also use to display the number of products that customers buy from a store x.